epsilvio/cambridge-test-app/README.md

 - Activity One - A single-round game mode for identifying if a sentence is grammatically correct or not.
 - Activity Two - A two-round game mode for identifying if a sentence is grammatically correct or not.
 - View Scores - A display modal for checking the last score achieved by the user on both of the game modes.

+## Deployment
+This project implements Continuous Deployment via Vercel at [this website](https://epsilvio-cambridge-test-app.vercel.app/).

 ## Available Scripts